 Words by Katie Puckett

-Across all sectors of the economy, digital technology is now the key to growth
+Across all sectors of the economy, digital technology is the key to growth — and "Class T" office space is the new "class A"

 Distinctions between business sectors are collapsing.
 Banks, car makers, professional services — for every company, digital technology is now the key to success and growth.
 “It’s no longer about specific technology products that a company might use or not, but technology integrated into the business model,” says William Kerr at Harvard Business School.
 “Every leading bank is no longer thinking of themselves as a bank, but as a technology company.”
 On Harvard’s Managing the Future of Work course, Kerr includes a case study of bank ING Netherlands, which reshaped its working practices and offices using the Agile methodology to emulate tech firms such as Spotify, Google and Netflix.